Roy Horniman: Stage and screen

 Horniman was an investor in the Gattie Transport Scheme and a director of the associated company, the New Transport Co.
-Ltd. The scheme had been proposed in 1918 by the playwright, engineer and inventor Alfred Warwick Gattie, for "the more expeditious and economical handling of goods" by the railways and motor-lorries, based on a large clearing yard and special machinery to lift and sort the goods.
+The scheme had been proposed in 1918 by the playwright, engineer and inventor Alfred Warwick Gattie, for "the more expeditious and economical handling of goods" by the railways and motor-lorries, based on a large clearing yard and special machinery to lift and sort the goods.

 Horniman was a member of the British Committee of the Indian National Congress.
-Horniman's younger brother, Benjamin Guy Horniman, had been working as a journalist in India and in 1913 became founding editor of The Bombay Chronicle.
+Horniman's younger brother, B. G. Horniman, had been working as a journalist in India and in 1913 became founding editor of The Bombay Chronicle.
 Following the Jallianwala Bagh massacre at Amritsar in April 1919 he strongly condemned the actions of British officials and released photographs of the incident.
-In 1920 Benjamin Horniman was deported from India by George Lloyd, the Governor of Bombay, under the Defence of India Act.
+In 1920 B. G. Horniman was deported from India by George Lloyd, the Governor of Bombay, under the Defence of India Act.

 In the post-war years Roy Horniman wrote and adapted for both the stage and screen.
 The film A Non-conformist Parson (also known as Heart and Soul), based on Horniman's 1907 novel of the same name, was produced in March 1919 by the British Lion Film Corporation.
 The film starred George Keene, Constance Worth and Evan Thomas.
 It was directed by A. V. Bramble, with a screenplay written by Horniman and Eliot Stannard.
 In 1920 Horniman wrote the screenplay of Jennie, a film directed by Alan Crosland and produced by Selznick Pictures.

 Horniman co-wrote the screenplay of The Education of Elizabeth with Elmer Harris, a film based on Horniman's 1907 play of the same name.
 The film starred Billie Burke and was directed by Edward Dillon; it was produced by the Famous Players-Lasky Corporation and released in the United States in January 1921.

 In August 1921 the play The Edge O'Beyond, adapted by Horniman and Ruby Miller from a novel by Gertrude Page, opened at the Garrick Theatre in London's West End.

 Horniman's play Love in Pawn was produced in March 1923 at the Kingsway Theatre in London.
 The play was described as a "picture of life in a Jewish home".
 In April 1923 it was reported that the producer of the play, Lewis Sloden, had returned to the United States, "disheartened at the apparent lack of public interest in the play".
 Sloden gave the use of the theatre to the players and management rent-free so the performances could continue on a co-operative basis.
 Love in Pawn was renamed The Money Lender for its production at the Ambassador Theatre in New York from August 1928.

 Horniman was credited as one of the writers of A Gentleman of Paris, a Paramount Pictures film directed by Harry d'Abbadie d'Arrast and released in October 1927.
 The film was loosely based on Horniman's novel Bellamy the Magificent.